April 29, 2020

 Even if your state isn’t one that has begun to loosen its grip on stay-at-home orders, looming questions remain.
 When can you return to work at your dental practice, and what will that look like?
 While we can’t answer those questions for you, we can offer some insight into how to keep your eyes on the proverbial prize.
 Here are some bullet points to add to your reopening to-do list.

 While dentists and hygienists will be able to work with masks on, the microorganisms spread by aerosols from patients will still put staff at risk.
-The U.S. Occupational Safety and Health Administration recommends appropriate engineering and administrative controls, as well as personal protective equipment for employees.
+The U.S. Occupational Safety and Health Administration (OSHA) recommends appropriate engineering and administrative controls, as well as personal protective equipment for employees.
 This includes high-efficiency air filters and negative pressure ventilation in settings that produce aerosols.

-The U.S. Centers for Disease Control and Prevention recommends avoiding aerosol-producing procedures whenever possible.
+The U.S. Centers for Disease Control and Prevention (CDC) recommends avoiding aerosol-producing procedures whenever possible.
 OSHA recommends dental workers, who are considered “very high exposure risk,” to wear level-three surgical masks with a face shield when treating patients.
 For any procedure that generates aerosols, an N95 respirator should be used and fit-tested for optimal filtering.

 While business ramps back up, employees may choose to alternate workdays to reduce the number of employees in a facility at any given time.
 Similarly, rather than having patients wait in the waiting room to be seen, consider having them go directly into an operatory to allow for continued social distancing.